 While the majority of IDC’s clientele are not small businesses, the trend seems to coincide with a general trend towards accessibility of analytics tools.
 This trend seems to serve small businesses for two important reasons.

 First, as IDC points out in their report, there is and will continue to be a large gap between demand and supply of data science talent (IDC predicts that the demand will exceed talent supply by 5x in the year 2018).
 Harvard Business Review has seemingly dubbed data science correctly as the “sexiest job of the 21st century”, though some sources seem to suggest that SMBs are more likely to use consultancies, crowdsourcing, and cloud software, rather than hire teams of six-figure data scientists.
 It’s possible that this shortage of talent could stave off an overwhelming data advantage of larger corporations with larger budgets for big data departments.

 Second, many small businesses do not have the budget to allocate to high-paying data science positions, and will instead need to rely on easier to use tools for existing staff in marketing, IT, and management.

-Another IDC trend that seems to bode well for machine learning for small business is the trend towards cloud-based solutions.
-IDC predicts that cloud-based big data and analytics solutions will grow three times faster than their on-premise counterparts, likely lightening the load on small business’ IT staff and the company budget.
+Another IDC trend that seems to bode well for SMBs is the trend towards cloud-based solutions.
+IDC predicts that cloud-based big data and analytics solutions will grow three times faster than their on-premise counterparts – likely lightening the load on SMBs IT staff, and on company budget.

-- IBM Watson – Easily the best known player in the predictive analytics field (due in large part to the press garnered through its Jeopardy! victory, as well as robust advertising), IBM is positioning itself to help small businesses.
-Here’s an interesting YouTube video featuring an IBM marketing message geared specifically to small businesses who lack data science talent
+- IBM Watson – Easily the best known player in the predictive analytics field (due in large part to the press the it’s Jeopardy! victory, and advertising), IBM is positioning itself to help small businesses.
+Here’s an interesting YouTube video featuring an IBM marketing message geared specifically to small businesses without data science talent

 - SAS – Another giant of the analytics world (though not nearly the size of IBM), SAS now offers an option for SMBs